 Hylke Dijkstra holds a PhD in Political Science (cum laude) from Maastricht.
 He read Contemporary European Studies (MPhil) in Cambridge.
-He was previously a Marie Curie Fellow at the University of Oxford, where he was also affiliated to Nuffield College.
-He was also work-package leader in the Horizon 2020-funded EU-CIVCAP project.
-He is currently a board member of the Maastricht University Brussels Campus.
+He previously worked as a Marie Curie Fellow at the University of Oxford, where he was also affiliated to Nuffield College.

-Hylke Dijkstra has published extensively on international organizations, including the European Union, NATO and the United Nations, in Cooperation and Conflict, Global Governance, Global Policy, International Peacekeeping, Journal of European Integration, Journal of European Public Policy and The Review of International Organizations.
+Hylke Dijkstra has published extensively on international organizations, including the European Union, NATO and the United Nations, in Cooperation and Conflict, European Journal of International Relations, Global Governance, Global Policy, International Peacekeeping, Journal of Common Market Studies, Journal of European Integration, Journal of European Public Policy and The Review of International Organizations.
 He is author of International Organization (with Rittberger/Zangl/Kruck) (Palgrave Macmillan, 2019), International Organizations and Military Affairs (Routledge, 2016) and Policy-Making in EU Security and Defense (Palgrave Macmillan, 2013).